 Treats certain types of cancer in or near the lungs.
-This medicine may be used alone or with other medicines.

 There may be other brand names for this medicine.